Meet the Talented people that make Vancouver Art Space the place to be creative!

 The recent loss of my husband, best friend and critic has led me to an understanding of how grief can humble one, yet also teach you to be more expressive and introspective.
 My paintings are now softer, more atmospheric, as if viewed through a veil of tears.
 Watercolors allows for the fluid interpretation of scenes that I strive for and makes the statement I choose to make about how fragile our environment is; how important it is to respect the incredible diversity of the plants and animals we have been blessed with on this earth to paint and enjoy.”

 HANNAH COMPLIN (She/They)

 Hannah is a third generation artist who started taking art lessons in her teens.
 She has a Bachelors of Arts Degree from Cal State and has over 8 years of teaching experience.
 Hannah has taught here at the Paint Your Pet Sundays, Copic Marker Classes and Watercolor and Ink Illustration classes.
-Hannah will now be our new watercolor instructor as well.
-Stay tuned for more classes taught by Hannah!

 “I like to make things that make people laugh and I like to make people think in a different way.
 I want to learn to do both through my work.”